tecnocat/metatrader-automation/README.md

 * Form builder and helper to handle dynamic forms based on entities
 * Command to import already executed Metatrader backtest reports
 * Clean the Kernel and move the logic to isolated Compiler pass
+* Find on data folder for installed Metatrader 4 instances and launch
+* Config.ini and ExpertAdvisor.ini files to auto-start up Metatrader 4